Sustainable Coastal Restoration and Development for Somalia Phase II

 SOMALIA HAS THE LONGEST COASTLINE IN AFRICA, AND ITS MARINE ENVIRONMENT IS CRITICAL FOR LIVELIHOODS, FOOD SECURITY, ECOLOGY, AND TRADE AND CULTURE.

-This projects aims to promote Sustainable Coastal Habitat Restoration and improved fisheries management in the coastal area of Puntland, Somalia through activities that are in line with local values and needs.
-Building on 23 years of programs in the region, we are developing practical community-level responses to illegal fishing and training communities in coastal ecosystem management, while restoring mangroves and planting date palms to stabilize the soil and improve food security and livelihoods.
+This Leonardo DiCaprio Foundation two year project that aims to rehabilitate coastal habitats and improve fisheries management in the coastal area of Puntland, Somalia through activities relevant to the needs of the target areas and in line with the Puntland Climate Change and Drought Management Strategy (2017 – 2019).
+The project will build on the successes of its first phase implemented 2015-2016, which developed practical community-level responses to illegal fishing and provided training to communities in coastal ecosystem management, while restoring mangroves and planting date palms to stabilize the soil and improve food security and livelihoods.

 - Restored coastal ecosystems and fisheries

 - Improved knowledge and capacity to take part in coastal ecosystem and sustainable fisheries management

 - Improving food security through fisheries and date palms

 - New livelihood opportunities through date palm nurseries and fisheries

 - Poverty alleviation through livelihoods and food security